ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Command Block modification (in survival mode.
 Again this could be possible - MM64)

-- A Working FLY or Airjump (this can be possible if RealPacket does the reset to the desync. this is also for nofall. see this https://codeberg.org/RealPacket/VapeForMiniblox/pulls/7
+- A Working FLY or Airjump (ADDED DESYNC - RealPacket made this) (i will add this to here now - MM64)

 - Disabler for movement etc